 Buenos Aires (or BsAs) is the capital of the huge country of Argentina.
 Known as the “Paris of South America,” this city of almost three million people truly lives up to its name.
 Ranking as the 15th largest metropolitan area in the world, this region is home to an incredibly diverse group of people.
 With some of the largest populations of Italians, Germans, and Chinese in South America, Buenos Aires is definitely down with international students.

-Located on the Delta Tigre and only a hop, skip, and a jump from Uruguay, Buenos Aires is one part chic and upbeat port, one part regal and majestic Parisian promenade, and one part vibrant and determined culture overcoming its painful past.
+Located on the Delta Tigre and only a hop, skip, and a jump from Uruguay, Buenos Aires is one part chic and upbeat port, one part regal and majestic Parisian promenade, and one part vibrant and determined culture overcoming its painful past—an exciting combo for study abroad in South America!
 Between the sometimes-great-sometimes-not rule of the Perons in the 1950s, the military coup and subsequent civil war of the 1970s, and the most recent corruption of the Kirchner administration, Buenos Aires is a city that survives, and its friendly people and stunning surroundings are proof of that.

 In need of some tips for study in South America?
 Let’s start with the basics: